 Before spraying the tent, it is important to read the manufacturer’s instructions and remove any existing waterproof substances.

 During spraying, do not hold the can very close to the tent.
-This will avoid runs which cause problems by not drying up completely and sticking together when the tent is folded.
+This will avoid runs that cause problems by not drying up completely and sticking together when the tent is folded.

 This method of waterproofing tents is cumbersome since the tent takes time to dry and therefore requires detailed planning.
-The new coat should be applied to the outside of the tent in an area which is flat surfaced and well ventilated.
+The new coat should be applied to the outside of the tent in an area that is flat-surfaced and well ventilated.